AnezkaH/Labnotebook/Diary/2019 February.md

 This file contains daily entries for February 2019

+# 26th Tuesday

+* Presented paper at lab meeting
+* Organising flights and accomidation to Tatai oranga
+* Discussing LIPE with Megan briefly
+* Cool new websites to look at for functional analysis of LIPE, [GeneMania](https://genemania.org/) and [Open Targets Platform](https://www.targetvalidation.org/target/ENSG00000079435).

 # 25th Monday

 * structuring thesis folder set up and LIPE paper